 Three hot springs can be found beneath the city: the King’s Spring, supplying the Roman Baths, and the Hetling and Cross Springs, which can be bathed in at Thermae Bath Spa.

-Healing Waters
+Healing waters

 The hot springs are a wonderful, natural resource which deliver over one million litres of mineral-rich water every day.
 Uniquely in the UK, the mineral water is hot.
 In the past, the source may have lain in the Mendip Hills, 30 miles to the south of Bath.
 Recent findings suggest that rainwater probably enters the ground through areas of carboniferous limestone to the north, west and south of Bath.

 On the banks of the River Avon sits Cleveland Pools, the UK’s only surviving Georgian open-air swimming pool.
 Built in 1815, they became a favourite summer destination for generations of bathers from Bath and beyond.
-The site was closed in 1984, but thanks to some significant funding support, the Grade II listed lido will reopen again next year after extensive refurbishment.
+The site was closed in 1984, but thanks to some significant funding support, the Grade II listed lido will reopen again soon after extensive refurbishment.

 Roman Remains